lustan3216/Behavior-Bind-Media/readme.md

 ## **Why the library war born？**
 The freelance project of the design draft usually with random pixel.
-Designer does not care about those pixel are integer or not.
+Designer does not care about those pixels are integer or not.

-It is means you can not find any regularization lead to build component hardly.
+It is means you can not find any regularization lead to building component hardly.
-Especially with inexperienced designer or you have no authority to correct this mess.
+Especially with an inexperienced designer or you have no authority to correct this mess.

 This library will generate some class to help you to overcome this